 “Trayvon Martin and his family, interested persons, and the public-at-large are entitled to no less than a thorough, deliberate and just review of the information provided, along with any other evidence that may or may not be developed in the course of the review process,” Wolfinger’s office said in a statement.
 “We intend to honor that commitment.”

-Numerous CNN attempts to contact Zimmerman were unsuccessful, and it is unclear whether he has retained an attorney.
+CNN has made numerous attempts to contact Zimmerman, but have been unsuccessful.
+It is unclear whether he has retained an attorney.